AnyChart/docs.anychart.com/Quick_Start/Modules.md

 </head>
 ```

 The same logic applies to the **Base** module, but it already includes some chart types.
-You have to reference other modules only if you need to add some chart types that are not included or some features.
+You have to reference other modules only if you need to add a chart type that is not included or a feature.

 As for **Bundle**, it includes all other modules except [Extentions](#extentions).

+**Note:** All JS files with modules are stored on the [AnyChart CDN](https://cdn.anychart.com/) server.
+Please note that you can any file and place it in another location.
+Learn more: [Downloading AnyChart](Downloading_AnyChart).

 ## Builder